som1966/BellyButton/README.md

 ![image](https://user-images.githubusercontent.com/89953246/143299120-2f80cc10-8d00-45a6-a389-2b3991dd4b87.png)

 ## Overview
 BellyButton study data was converted to an interactive dashboard by using JavaScript, Plotly and D3.js to create several charts and dropdown that allow the user to select specific samples.
-In addition, the dashboard can be reached is linked to the web.
+In addition, the dashboard is linked to the web.

 ![image](https://user-images.githubusercontent.com/89953246/143317800-7cd31b0d-4883-4257-917d-cffc6259220e.png)